Locally Consistent Parsing for Text Indexing in Small Space: Sparse Suffix Tree Construction

 \subsection{SSA of Forward Synchronized \texorpdfstring{$(\tau,\delta)$}{(t,d)}-Partitioning Set}

 Let $P$ be a forward synchronized $(\tau,\delta)$-partitioning set, we show here how to compute the SSA of $P$ efficiently.
 Let us consider the decomposition of $S$ into blocks, induced by $P$.
-According to this decomposition, all the suffixes of $S$ beginning in positions from $P$ are composed only from complete blocks.
-Moreover, since $P$ is forward synchronized, it is guaranteed that whenever comparing two suffixes with large $\LCE$, the two suffixes must begin with identical blocks.
-As with the definition of $S_P$ in Section~\ref{sec:LCE_construction}, we aim to create a partitioning string $S'_P$ of length $|P|$ such that each block of $S$ will be transformed into one symbol in this string, and any two suffixes begins in positions from $P$, will have the same order as the corresponding suffixes of the partitioning string.
+According to this decomposition, all the suffixes of $S$ beginning in positions from $P$ are composed only of complete blocks.
+Moreover, since $P$ is forward synchronized, it is guaranteed that whenever comparing two suffixes with long $\LCE$, the two suffixes must begin with identical blocks.
+As with the definition of $S_P$ in Section~\ref{sec:LCE_construction}, we aim to create a partitioning string $S'_P$ of length $|P|$ such that each block of $S$ will be transformed into one symbol in this string, and any two suffixes begins in positions from $P$ will have the same order as the corresponding suffixes of the partitioning string.
 Recall that when we defined $S_P$ we sorted the substrings of the blocks and transformed each block into its rank.
-This method seemed to work also for our aim, since when comparing two suffixes, we hope that the first non-identical blocks will determine the order of the suffixes properly, due to the sorting.
-However, this method has one problem, which is the ordering of blocks when one block is a prefix of another block.
-In such a case, the order of the suffixes is not determined by these blocks, but by pair of characters which at least one of them is not in these blocks.
+This method seemed to work also for our aim, since when comparing two suffixes, we hope that the first non-identical blocks will determine the order of the suffixes properly, according to the sorting.
+However, this method has one problem, which is the order of two blocks when one of them is a prefix of the other.
+In such a case, the order of the suffixes is not determined by these blocks, but by pair of characters which at least one of them is not in these two blocks.